 It has found that feeling good consists of experiencing positive emotions such as happiness, contentment and enjoyment, as well as feelings of curiosity, engagement and safety.
 Positive mental wellbeing is not necessarily the absence of negative emotions.
 People with high levels of wellbeing will still experience feelings of sadness, anger and stress, but are likely to be better able to cope with these without a significant impact on their mental health.

-NEF has identified five ‘ways to wellbeing’.
+The New Economics Foundation (NEF) has identified five ‘ways to wellbeing’.
 These are:

 - be active